Strange Tales and Modern Legends

 . . . . . . . . . . . . . . . . . . . . .

-A villain typically represents a challenge to an established order, especially an order built on arbitrary divisions that inform a strict hierarchy.
-In the case of fantasy especially, there is often a class of “monsters” who are sentient yet still positioned as being okay to kill.
-When a villain wants to establish an alternate power structure in which “monsters” are not killed, it’s only natural to wonder if they might not be justified in doing so.
+A villain typically represents a challenge to an established order, especially an order built on arbitrary divisions that inform a hierarchy.
+In the case of fantasy, there is often a class of “monsters” who are sentient yet still positioned as being okay to kill.
+When a villain wants to establish an alternate power structure in which “monsters” are not killed, it’s only natural to wonder if they might indeed be justified in doing so.
 The villain must therefore be shown kicking a proverbial puppy so that we do not begin to feel sympathy for them.
 Based on my observations of various fandom discourse wars, a surprising number of people take this puppy kicking very seriously as an indication that a villain is irredeemably evil.

-Still, the root cause of Agnes’s problem – the decline of her kingdom – is not Fhiad, nor is it anything he’s said or done in the past or the present.
+Regardless, the root cause of Agnes’s problem – the decline of her kingdom – is not Fhiad, nor is it anything he’s said or done in the past or the present.
 Rather, this problem is a direct result of a horrible atrocity committed in the past by Agnes’s ancestor.
 I therefore had to make sure that what Fhiad does at the beginning of Act Two is upsetting but doesn’t fall to the level of puppy kicking.
 In other words, I attempted to create tension by means of the antagonist’s bad behavior while still being fair to the complexity of his character and his experience of justified anger.

 An Unfound Door, Chapter Two